About the Museum

 The Luxton’s were prominent members of the Banff community and well respected.
 Norman was an active member of the Banff Chamber of Commerce holding substantial political influence.
 Georgina was always involved with the community hosting various charities and functions.
 Those who knew Norman, knew he pursued what he felt was important.
 He was considered to be the classic “Indian” man who traded with the Indians, amassed a large personal collection of native artifacts and helped to promote the traditions of the culture.

 In the early 1950′s with the assistance from friend Eric Harvie, founder of the Glenbow Museum in Calgary, Norman began to realize his lifelong dream of building a native arts museum.
 He began his project by moving the old Banff Gun Club cabin to its present location and erecting the first of four rooms of the museum.
 By 1955, the second addition (larger than the first) was added, followed by the main structure in 1957.
 In 1960, the far-east room was finally completed.
 The collection of native curios and artifacts finally had a home.
 Sadly, thereafter, Norman Luxton, Banff’s most celebrated citizen, passed away on October 26th, 1962.
 But not before he was able to realize his dream and see it grow to fruition.
-It was known as the Luxton Museum of the Plains Indian at that time and although it has changed ownership since then and is now known as the Buffalo Nations Luxton Museum, the spirit Norman embodied for the museum still holds true today.
+It was known as the Luxton Museum of the Plains Indian at that time and although it has changed ownership since then and is now known as the Buffalo Nations Museum, the spirit Norman embodied for the museum still holds true today.

 Additional Information